Using the faster-bulk plug-in

 Write performance

-The following reference data shows the performance of the faster-bulk plug-in in a specific test environment.
+The following data shows faster-bulk plug-in performance in a specific test environment.

 Test environment: Three 16-core, 64 GB data nodes and two 16-core, 64 GB independent client nodes, using the official esrally nyc-taxis dataset (650 bytes per document), with apack.fasterbulk.combine.interval set to 200 ms.